nannou-org/website/src/markdown/applications/creative_coding_with_nannou_workshop.md

 <br>

 ![RustFestCollage](../../images/RustFestCollage.jpg)
-<i>**nannou** Creative Coding Workshop by MindBuffer - RustFest BCN 2019</i>
+<i>nannou Creative Coding Workshop by MindBuffer - RustFest BCN 2019</i>

 Joshua Batty has a PhD in audiovisual relationships and has experience in teaching creative coding in an educational, university setting.
 Mitchell Nordine is a long-time member of the open source creative coding community, most notably founding the RustAudio organisation, the Conrod GUI library and now the Nannou Organisation.

+![mindbuffer_plus_nannou](../../images/workshop/mindbuffer_plus_nannou.jpg)

 Joshua and Mitchell make their living through creative coding as <a href="https://mindbuffer.net" target="_blank">MindBuffer</a>, an award-winning audiovisual research and digital design studio, specialising in immersive interactive art installations with notable clients including Museums Victoria, RMIT University, IBM Watson and Studio Robert Henke.

-![mindbuffer_plus_nannou](../../images/workshop/mindbuffer_plus_nannou.jpg)
+<iframe title="MindBuffer projects made with nannou" src="https://player.vimeo.com/video/347246357?autoplay=1&loop=1&autopause=0?muted=1&background=1" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+<i>MindBuffer projects made with nannou.</i>

 **Nannou** is the foundation of all of their recent work, both personal and commercial.
 The majority of their spare time is spent contributing to the framework and assisting the growing community.